Texas Rangers (baseball): Valentine, Ryan, and Bush (1985–1994)

-In April 1989, Rangers owner and oil tycoon Eddie Chiles, sold the team to an investment group headed by George W. Bush for $89 million.
-While his own equity in the team was a small one ($500,000), Bush was named managing general partner of the new ownership group.
-He increased his investment to $600,000 the following year.
-Bush left his position with the Rangers when he was elected Governor of Texas in 1994, and he sold his stake in the team in 1998.
-Bush went on to win the 2000 United States presidential election.
+In April 1989, Rangers owner and oil tycoon Eddie Chiles sold the team to an investment group headed by George W. Bush for $89 million.
+While his own equity in the team was small ($500,000), Bush was named managing general partner of the new ownership group.
+He increased his investment to $600,000 the next year.
+Bush left his position with the Rangers when he was elected Governor of Texas in 1994, and sold his stake in the team in 1998.

-During Bush's tenure, the Rangers and the City of Arlington decided to replace the aging Arlington Stadium with a new publicly funded stadium, at a cost of $193 million, financed by Arlington residents, through a sales tax increase.
-Ground was broken on October 30, 1991, on what would become The Ballpark in Arlington (now named Choctaw Stadium).
+During Bush's tenure, the Rangers and the City of Arlington decided to replace the aging Arlington Stadium with a new publicly funded stadium at a cost of $193 million, financed by Arlington residents through a sales tax increase.
+Ground was broken on October 30, 1991, on what became The Ballpark in Arlington (now named Choctaw Stadium).

 In 1993, Kevin Kennedy took over managerial duties, presiding over the team for two seasons, keeping the 1993 Rangers in the hunt for a playoff berth into mid-September; Nolan Ryan also retired after that season.
-Kennedy was let go in 1994, although the team led the AL West prior to the players' strike which prompted commissioner Bud Selig to cancel the remainder of the season and the playoffs.
+Kennedy was let go in 1994, although the team led the AL West until the players' strike prompted commissioner Bud Selig to cancel the remainder of the season and the playoffs.
 On July 28, Kenny Rogers pitched the 12th perfect game in major league history in Arlington against the California Angels.